The History of Peer-to-Peer Lending

-Online P2P lending began in 2005 with the launch of Zopa in the UK.
-Back then, “niche” or “ephemeral” at best, if not “shady”, have been some of the most eagerly used words to describe the baby sector.
-Fifteen years on, people lend and borrow billions of dollars on hundreds of P2P platforms across the globe.
-“Innovative”, “disrupting”, “game-changing” is all you can hear today.
-How has this unprecedented P2P lending boom come around?
+Modern peer-to-peer lending began in 2005 with the launch of Zopa in the UK.
+Shortly after, Prosper and LendingClub started in the US.
+LendingClub has since then changed focus to only institutional investors.
+Back then, “niche” or “ephemeral” at best, if not “shady”, have been some of the most eagerly used words to describe the sector.
+Fifteen years on, people invest and borrow billions of dollars on hundreds of P2P platforms across the globe.
+“Innovative” and “disrupting” are words you can hear today.
+How did this unprecedented Peer-to-Peer lending boom with hundreds of platforms come around?
 And, is P2P lending all that new in the first place?

 Such schemes were prevalent across Europe, along with many other “alternative finance” solutions, as we’d call them today, which were probably even more widespread.
 From German credit cooperatives to Irish loan funds, first initiated by Jonathan Swift – the author of Gulliver’s Travels, early industrial Europe was crowded with peer-based finance and crowdfunding schemes.

-Of course, the scale of the exchange back then was rather limited, compared to today’s global networks of lenders and borrowers.
-People most likely personally knew the other party, and keeping track of the investments and obligations was limited to running a simple account book or, if you happened to be an illiterate peasant, even archiving each transaction in bundles in wooden boxes (an equivalent of your favourite P2P platform’s feed).
+Of course, the scale of the exchange back then was rather limited, compared to today’s online global networks of lenders and borrowers.
+People most likely personally knew the other party, and keeping track of the investments and obligations was limited to running a simple account book (an equivalent of your favorite P2P platform’s feed) or, if you happened to be illiterate, even archiving each transaction in bundles in wooden boxes.

-David Nicholson, quoted in Peer-to-peer lending and financial innovation in the United Kingdom, Bank of England, 2016, available here.
+David Nicholson, quoted in Peer-to-peer lending and financial innovation in the United Kingdom, Bank of England, 2016.

 Nicholson and his colleagues were successful in pitching the idea and raising funds to launch Zopa in 2005.
 A year later, Lending Club and Prosper – two of the most prominent P2P lending platforms to this day, launched in the US.
 But the business seemed to be, at the start, just like the critics named it – “niche” and “shady”.
 Nicholson describes the early years of Zopa as “very, very tough” as there were few interested lenders and many un-creditworthy would-be borrowers.